 EGC 827 Elementary Master of Arts in Teaching Seminar.
-(1) I. Prerequisites: admission to graduate practicum, EGC 820 and 830.
-Corequisite: EGC 826.
+(1) I. Prerequisites: EGC 820 and 830.
+Corequisite: CED 840.
 Seminar with emphasis on questions and problems encountered in teaching including classroom management, state and national curriculum trends, and legal issues.
-Minimum sixteen clinical hours.